You'll have the opportunity to tour our beautiful campus, learn more about our programs and discover first-hand what makes our University so unique.

 Learn about USJ’s impressive 15-month Accelerated Second Bachelor’s Degree in Nursing from a USJ Nursing faculty.
 This workshop will help students who hold a Bachelor’s degree in a non-Nursing field to learn how they may apply for admission toward becoming a Registered Nurse.

 Join the Education faculty from the University of Saint Joseph to learn about our distinctive graduate programs.
+We will focus on our Literacy Internship program.

 RSVP to email@example.com.